raghavpatpatia/Data-Structures/Linked List/README.md

-"# Data-Structures" Hello Everyone, I'm Raghav and I'm persuing my B.C.A 2nd Year from St.Andrews Institute of Technology and Management, Gurugram, Haryana.
+Hello Everyone,🙋‍♂️   I'm Raghav and I'm persuing my B.C.A 2nd Year from St.Andrews Institute of Technology and Management, Gurugram, Haryana, India.
 This folder is all about Data Structures using Singly Linked List.